Metals: Gold Falls on Interest-Rate Concerns

 Still, some analysts expect geopolitical risks and inflation expectations to continue supporting gold moving forward.
 The precious metal is often used as a hedge against a downturn in markets and a hedge against higher consumer prices.

-Among base metals, copper for March delivery rose 0.5% to $3.2060 a pound.
-The industrial metal has fallen more than 3% off its nearly four-year highs from late December, but got a boost Thursday from data showing China's economy expanded at 6.9% last year, the country's first growth acceleration in seven years.
+Among base metals, front-month copper for January delivery rose 0.3% to $3.1770 a pound.
+The industrial metal has fallen 3.3% off its nearly four-year highs from late December, but got a boost Thursday from data showing China's economy expanded at 6.9% last year, the country's first growth acceleration in seven years.

 Write to Amrith Ramkumar at amrith.ramkumar@wsj.com and David Hodari at David.Hodari@dowjones.com